Piste skiing in Val Gardena

 It also is one of the stops for a unique snow bus which you can take to the back end of Alpe di Suisi, which drives up a snow covered road to Saltria.
 To reach the area, either take a lift up from Santa Christina, drive up or ski from Piz Sella as described in the previous section.

 If arriving from Tramens, rather than taking the lift at the end of the run continue down the very easy blue, Charly to the Mont de Seura lift.
 This lift provides amazing views of Sassolungo and Alpe di Siusi and two great runs, Alpha and Bravo, a black and a red.
-Both are worth the trip over, especially to get away from the crowds.
+Both are worth the trip over, especially to get away from the crowds and because the red Bravo is used as a reserve slope for womens Giant Slalom races.
 Once you’re done you can return to Plan de Grabla by descending the Charly piste back to the two man chair.

 Ciampinoi and Selva Gardena